 Augmentin for sinus infection / sinusitis

-Augmentin and Augmentin XR are FDA-approved for treating sinus infection in adults and children.
+Augmentin is FDA-approved for treating sinus infections in adults and children.
 Augmentin is considered a first-choice medication for this condition.

 Augmentin for strep

 Augmentin is not FDA-approved for treating strep throat, which is also known as streptococcus pharyngitis.
 In addition, the Infectious Diseases Society of America does not recommend Augmentin for treating most cases of strep throat.

 Augmentin is FDA-approved for treating pneumonia.
 They’re typically not first-choice antibiotics for pneumonia.
 However, they’re often used in people with pneumonia who also have other medical conditions such as diabetes, liver or kidney disease, or heart disease.